ahgraber/AIMLbling-about/content/blog/the-plagiarism-problem/index.md

 For a given input, the model calculates a prediction.
 We check that prediction against the actual answer and adjust the model's weights such that the next time it makes a prediction on similar inputs, it will be more likely to predict the correct answer.
 As a result, every training example processed by the model has the effect of making it better at predicting the correct answer from the training inputs.
-The hope is that the training dataset is a good representation of the real-world non-training data, and therefore the modelcan generalize from training data and make accurate predictions in the real world.
+The hope is that the training dataset is representative of the real-world non-training data, and therefore the model can generalize from training data to make accurate predictions in the real world.

 In the case of generative AI, foundation models are trained to mimic the sequences seen in the training data; this approach holds true across all modalities.
 The training task for language models takes a passage of text, hides a word, and seeks to predict the hidden word based on the words that come before it.